christophe81/christophe81.github.io/_posts/2020-5-14-Duo SSO-Citrix-ShareFile.md

 excerpt_separator: <!--more-->
 ---

+Since this creation of this post, Duo has added ShareFile to their Application Catalog and provided detailed [setup directions](https://duo.com/docs/sso-sharefile).

 ## How to Configure Duo SSO SAML 2.0 for Citrix ShareFile

 *All docs on this site are unofficial*